Skip to content

 Not two minutes as a starting point.
 Not two minutes as a gateway to twenty.
 Two minutes as the whole thing.
 The entire product.
 The complete experience.

-What if you opened an app, read one single thought, decided whether it meant something to you, and then the app essentially told you: that’s it, go live your life now.
+What if you opened an app, read one single thought, decided whether it meant something to you, and then the app essentially told you: that’s it, go live your life.

 That thought refused to leave.
 So I spent the next two months building it, with Claude Code, Anthropic’s AI coding agent, as my engineering partner.